 How do you set up a limited company?

 If you’d like to transform your business into a limited company, you’ll be delighted to know the company formation process is relatively straightforward.
-You can register a company online directly through Companies House, via post or use a company formation agent like 1st Formations.
+You can register a company online directly through Companies House, via post or by using a company formation agent like 1st Formations.

 Come up with a company name